Rebel Wilson Gets Skinny-Shamed Over ‘Vogue’ Weight Loss, Accused Of Photoshop Makeover

 It’s absurd that online trolls are slamming a fashion magazine for using Photoshop when all magazines do that, even to super-skinny supermodels with perfect bikini bodies.

-It’s also odd that “fans” are shaming Rebel for losing weight and trying to get healthy, when her obesity is a health hazard that makes her vulnerable to diabetes, cancer and early death.
+It’s also odd that “fans” are shaming Rebel for losing weight and trying to get healthy.

-“Compared with people of normal weight, those who are overweight or obese are at greater risk for many diseases, including diabetes, high blood pressure, cardiovascular disease, stroke, and many cancers,” according to the National Cancer Institute.
-“Extreme or severe obesity is also associated with an increased death rate; heart disease, cancer, and diabetes are responsible for most of the excess deaths.”

 While Rebel Wilson has been hailed for embracing her plus-sized curves in an industry obsessed with size-zero supermodels, she should also be celebrated when she tries to get healthy through diet and exercise.